akrabat/SideBarHider/README.md

 ## Toggle Sidebar Autohide

 The autohide behaviour for a window can be toggled via the command: **toggle_side_bar**.
 This is useful for circumstances when you need the sidebar to be with you all the time, e.g. when doing extensive navigation throgh a folder tree.
+Toggling is window specific and not persisted across sublime sessions (sidebar will again be hidden after restarting Sublime Text).

 ### Usage:
 - Either via command palette.
 Search for: **toggle_side_bar**